 Bruce Hall, photo © Christopher Voelker. www.voelkerstudio.com

-Bruce Hall is a legally blind photographer, teacher, musician, and autism advocate.
-He exhibits his photography internationally.
-Bruce and his wife Valerie are currently collaborating on a large-scale, extremely personal project examining their twin sons' profound autism.
+Bruce Hall is a legally blind photographer, teacher, and disability advocate.
+Hall lives in Santa Ana, California and exhibits his photography internationally.
+Bruce and writer and wife, Valerie Hall, have published a book, Immersed: Our Experience with Autism, examining their twin sons’ severe autism.
+The book captures their experiences through words and images.

-Hall’s work has been published in textbooks, magazines including National Geographic, as well as shown in art exhibitions internationally including: the National Museum of Natural History at the Smithsonian; UCR/California Museum of Photography, Riverside, California; Centro de la Imagen, Mexico City; The Kennedy Center, Washington D.C.; Photo San Francisco; Photo L.A.; Flacon Arts Complex, Moscow, Russia; Galeria De Arte, Universidad Iberoamericana, Puebla, Mexico; Center for Visual Art, Denver, Colorado; Playboy Cyber Club; Insights, San Francisco; and the San Diego Natural History Museum.
+Hall’s work has been published in textbooks, magazines including National Geographic, as well as shown in art exhibitions internationally including: the National Museum of Natural History at the Smithsonian; UCR/California Museum of Photography, Riverside, California; Centro de la Imagen, Mexico City; The Kennedy Center, Washington D.C.; Photo San Francisco; Photo L.A.; Flacon Arts Complex, Moscow, Russia; Galeria De Arte, Universidad Iberoamericana, Puebla, Mexico; Center for Visual Art, Denver, Colorado; The Canadian Museum for Human Rights, Sight Unseen, and Huntington Museum of Art, Huntington, W.VA.

 Bruce Hall's night sky was devoid of stars, a vast sheet of darkness.
 Hall was born with a word salad of eye conditions: nystagmus, myopia, astigmatism, amblyopia, macular degeneration and exotropia.
 "I grew up hearing about stars, but I'd never seen them.
 When I was nine or ten, a neighbor kid down the street let me look through his telescope.
 We pointed it at the North Star.
 It was like an opening into another world."
 Hall saw not just stars, but possibilities.
 The childhood glimpse became a turning point, directing Hall into a lifelong engagement with seeing devices: cameras, lenses, magnifiers, telescopes, computer screens.